rusenask/mirage/docs/pages/advanced.rst

 Of these 4 lines only the last 2 matter, the first 2 lines will differ from one request to the next and be set by the system making the request.
 This request then will be different each time it is made.
 How can one easily match a request like this to a canned response file without writing code for each request/response pair ?
-The solution used by Stub-O-Matic is to not store request/response file pairs, but rather store matchers and the response.
+The solution used by Mirage is to not store request/response file pairs, but rather store matchers and the response.
 In the case above the matchers would be: ::

                 <departurestartdatetime>2009-10-24T00:00:00+00:00</departurestartdatetime>
                   <flightnumber>0455</flightnumber>

-Stub-O-Matic contains code which will take a request as input, search for the response with the best matchers.
+Mirage contains code which will take a request as input, search for the response with the best matchers.
 Every matcher must be contained in the request to be a match.
 When a match is found the corresponding response is served back.

-*All matchers must be present in the request to make a match.* Stub-O-Matic will return the response from the first match if there is more than one possible match.
+*All matchers must be present in the request to make a match.* Mirage will return the response from the first match if there is more than one possible match.
 Note that whitespace and carriage returns are ignored when matching.

 Alternatives to removing parts of the request you don't want to match on are